anubhavgupta/training-data-gen/README.md

 # Instructions

 1. Install package: `npm install training-data-gen --save`.
+2. Make sure in your package.json, you are using `"type": "module"`.
-2. Create a file `index.js` and import  `getTrainingDataGen`.
+3. Create a file `index.js` and import  `getTrainingDataGen`.
 `import { getTrainingDataGen } from "training-data-gen";`
-3. Use `getTrainingDataGen` to get the generator function.
+4. Use `getTrainingDataGen` to get the generator function.
 ```JS
 const generate = await getTrainingDataGen({
     systemMsg: `<instructions for generating training data>`,
     trainingDataSchema: <schema of the training data>,
 });
 ```
-4. Execute generate fn with different training data set usecases.
+5. Execute generate fn with different training data set usecases.
 ```JS
 generate([
     `Generate a training data for X usecase`.